6th Foreign Infantry Regiment

 6e REI - 6 REI - Foreign Legion - Legion Etrangere - Camp Servière - Tunisia

-Camp Servière.
-The 6e REI’s HQ was stationed there in early August 1954.
-The rest of the battalion would follow successively.
+Camp Servière, Tunisia.
+The 6e REI’s HQ was transferred to the camp in early August 1954.
+The rest of the battalion followed successively.

 6e REI - 6 REI - Foreign Legion - Legion Etrangere - 1954 - Tunisia